Ryandaydev/pydata-matrid-2025/README.md

 # How to use APIs in Data Science Without Breaking Anything
-## Presentation for Open Data Science Conference West 2024
+## Presentation for Open Data Science Conference West 2025

 For more tips on this topic  [Sign up for my Tip Sheet](https://tips.handsonapibook.com/).
-It has additional tips from my book that will be published in April 2025 by O'Reilly Publishing.

 A few highlights: